joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/21/dining/alex-guarnaschelli-book-cook-with-me.html?searchResultPosition=7

 **Runners’ Races Were Canceled.
 Their Coaches Filled the Void.**\
 `Coaches and agents were desperate to help their athletes compete in a year void of competition.
-So they created a marathon themselves, and watched records fall.`\
+So they created a marathon themselves, and watched the list of the fastest American marathons times get rewritten.`\
 https://nytimes.com/2020/12/21/sports/marathon-project-sara-hall-martin-hehir.html?searchResultPosition=8

 **Trump Makes Classical Style the Default for Federal Buildings**\